tubbo/docker-dev/README.md

 only.
 Instead of assuming that the application you want to serve is a Rack app, `docker-dev` assumes you're running the app in Docker, and runs `docker-compose up` to boot your app.
-A special environment variable named `$PORT` is used in `.env` to determine which port in your Docker application the server will proxy requests to.
+A special environment variable named `$PORT` is passed into `docker-compose` to determine which port in your Docker application the server will proxy requests to.
+You can expose this port in your compose file's `:ports` declaration and view your projects at an easy to remember domain, with no configuration!

 ## Highlights